‘The greatest disease is the lack of love’

 April 10, 2017

-Kaesha Malcolm hadn’t seen a doctor for her hyperthyroidism in over half a year.
+Kaesha Malcolm hadn’t seen a doctor for her hypothyroidism in over half a year.

 It’s not that she didn’t need a doctor’s visit.